-The recently ended presidential campaigns, followed by an inauguration, followed by marches and tweets has our country feeling stung and divided from sharp words spoken carelessly from all sides of the ideological spectrum.
+The recently ended presidential campaign, followed by the inauguration, followed by marches and tweets, has our country feeling stung and divided from sharp words spoken carelessly from all sides of the ideological spectrum.
 The result, also no secret, is that we’re living in a climate where most people feel complete freedom to express their thoughts with raw, unchecked abandon.

 Considering how words and actions might affect others or might influence others to do the same doesn’t seem to be on anyone’s radar.
 Those who should be role models for excellence have become role models for raw self-expression.
 Adults have been hurt.
 Our children have been hurt.
 America has been hurt.

 How should we respond to all of the confusion?
 How should we face the united animosity?